[Mount Chokai-Tobishima Geopark: Yurihonjo Edition] See the geological layers from when Japan was part of the Eurasian continent

 Kuwanokidai Marsh, where rhododendrons, day lilies, and cotton grasses bloom in early summer © Mt.
 Chokai-Tobishima Geopark

-Kuwanokidai Marsh spreads across an area about 700m above sea level on Mount Chokai, and was formed by the accumulation of a rock avalanche that occurred in prehistoric times.
-It covers an area of 8 hectares (about the size of two Tokyo Domes), and boardwalks have been constructed within the marsh, allowing you to enjoy trekking while looking out at Mount Chokai.
+Kuwanokidai Marshlandis located at an altitude of approximately 700m on Mount Chokai and was formed by the accumulation of rock avalanches that occurred in ancient, prehistoric times.
+Covering an area of 8 hectares (about the size of two Tokyo Domes), the marshland has well-maintained boardwalks, allowing visitors to enjoy trekking while taking in views of Mount Chokai.

 • Location: Arazawa, Yajima-cho, Yurihonjo City, Akita Prefecture